Etomami Lake

 Etomami Lake is a bifurcating lake in the east-central part of the Canadian province of Saskatchewan.
 The lake is in a glacier-carved valley in the Porcupine Hills within the Rural Municipality of Preeceville No. 334.
 It is the headwaters for both the Etomami and the Lilian Rivers.
 Henry Kelsey of the Hudson's Bay Company travelled past the lake in 1691 when he went from the Etomami River system to the Lilian.

-Etomami is Cree for "where 3 rivers join" which is in reference to where the three rivers of Etomami, Red Deer, and Fir meet near the town of Hudson Bay.
+Etomami is Cree for "where three rivers join" which refers to the confluence of the Etomami, Red Deer, and Fir rivers near the town of Hudson Bay.

 History

 In 1691, Hudson's Bay Company fur trader and explorer Henry Kelsey traversed the natural portage between the Etomami and Lilian Rivers while in search of a route to the aspen parkland region.
 He had travelled south up the Etomami River from the Red Deer River to Etomami Lake where he crossed over to the Lilian River system.
 He was following a trail known to be used by the local Indigenous peoples.